Ozame/aigrad/gradu/research_questions.md

 ## Database search plan
 - Search is performed using phrases derived from the aforementioned keywords.
+- Handling material and keeping it relevant is more of a challenge.
 - Possible databases and search engines: IEEE Explore, ACM Digital Library, Science Direct, Springer link and Google Scholar.
   - Scholar searches other databases, and produces very different kinds of results.
 However it is very effective option.